This Is Why Philodendron Leaves Get Stuck (And How to Help Them Out)

 Increasing the light can give the plant a little push of extra energy to unfurl quicker.
 Now, new leaves that aren’t yet unfurled are really delicate, so don’t increase the light a lot otherwise you could risk it burning.
 Try either turning up the brightness of your grow light or moving the plant a couple of inches closer to the window.

-Should you help a stuck Philodendron leaf?
+How to help a stuck Philodendron leaf (with pictures)

 How long should it take Philodendron leaves to unfurl?